A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems

 \subsection{Pose Estimation-coupled Place Recognition}

-For the approaches explained in Section~\ref{sec:PRPE}, two individual steps are needed to handle place recognition and local pose estimation.
-One possible improvement is to design a shared feature embedding or representation that place recognition and pose estimation can benefit from it.
-Thus, \textit{place recognition and local pose estimation should share the same processing pipeline}.
-This could make the map more concise and the state estimator tighter.
-We name this kind of approach pose estimation-coupled place recognition, or coupled methods for clearance.
+For the approaches explained in Section~\ref{sec:PRPE}, two separate steps are needed to handle place recognition and local pose estimation.
+One upgrade direction is to design a shared feature embedding or representation that place recognition and pose estimation can benefit from it.
+Thus, \textit{place recognition and pose estimation could share the same processing pipeline}, making the map more concise and the pipeline tighter.
+We name this kind of approach as pose estimation-coupled place recognition, or coupled methods for clearance in the following sections.

-Note that many methods in this section use the same pre-processing approaches in Section~\ref{sec:PR}: \textit{dense points/voxel-based}, \textit{sparse segments-based and projection-based}.
-These methods can be classified based on the dimension of output poses, stated as follows.
+Note that many methods in this section use the same pre-processing techniques in Section~\ref{sec:PR}: \textit{dense points/voxel-based}, \textit{sparse segments-based and projection-based}.
+In this section, we mainly group these methods based on the dimension of output poses for easier understanding.

-\subsubsection{3-DoF pose estimation}
+\subsubsection{3-DoF Pose Estimation}

-For mobile robots working on planar surfaces, pose estimation mainly focuses on three degrees of freedom (3-DoF): position and heading (yaw angle).
+For mobile robots working on planar surfaces, pose estimation mainly focuses on three degrees of freedom (3-DoF): position and orientation/heading (yaw angle).
 One of the well-known methods is scan context~\cite{kim2018scan}.
 The 3D point clouds are divided into azimuthal and radial bins, in which the value is assigned to the maximum height of the points in it.
 The similarity is the sum of cosine distances between all the column vectors at the same indexes.
-As the column would shift when the viewpoint of the LiDAR changes, the authors propose a rotation-invariant descriptor extracted from scan context for top-k retrieval during place recognition, then further calculated the similarity and azimuth by column shift.
+As the column would shift when the viewpoint of the LiDAR changes, the authors propose a rotation-invariant descriptor extracted from scan context for top-k retrieval during place recognition, then further calculate the similarity and azimuth by column shift.
 The rotation here is the yaw angle or the heading for mobile robots moving on planar.